zbershadsky/puppy/README.md

 # go-learning-project
-First tries working with Golang
+First tries to work with Golang